 - 1. Demonstration of leadership ability

 - 2. Effective interpersonal communication skills

 - 3. Exposure to the field of medicine

-4. Professionalism
+- 4. Professionalism

 Consider joining campus organizations that align with your interests.
-For example, the Pre-Healthcare Club and Beta Beta are for students interested in healthcare professions and Biology.
+For example, the Pre-Healthcare Club and Beta Beta Beta are for students interested in healthcare professions and Biology.
 Both organizations regularly sponsor presentations by healthcare professionals and offer volunteer opportunities on campus and in the community.
 Importantly, you should volunteer with community service organizations, local hospitals, nursing homes, or hospices.
 The Pre-Healthcare Club provides the latest information about the application process, the MCAT, interviewing, and individual medical schools in Texas.
-Taking a leadership role ("officer" position) in an organization demonstrates leadership ability to Admissions Committees.
+Fulfilling a leadership role ("officer" position) in an organization is one way to demonstrate leadership ability to Admissions Committees.